piky/devstack/README.rst

 Troubleshooting
 ===============

-For some reason, after shutting hoost, Nova service likely has not started.
+For some reason, after host shutdown, Nova service likely has not started.
 To figure out and fix the issue:

 .. code-block:: shell-session